Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Louisiana Tech Stats and Trends

-- The Bulldogs have been favored by 5.5 points or more three times this season and have not covered the spread in any of them.
+- The Bulldogs have yet to cover the spread this season when favored by 4 points or more in three chances.

-- Louisiana Tech's games this year have gone over the point total in 71.4% of its opportunities (five times in seven games with a set point total).
+- Louisiana Tech's games this year have hit the over on five of seven set point totals (71.4%).

-- Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team records more than 31.4 points.
+- Louisiana Tech is 2-1 against the spread and 1-2 overall in games when it puts up more than 31.4 points.

-- In games that Louisiana Tech totals over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.
+- In games that Louisiana Tech amasses over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.

-- The Bulldogs have turned the ball over 13 times this season, seven more turnovers than the Monarchs have forced (6).
+- The Bulldogs have turned the ball over seven more times (13 total) than the Monarchs have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.